 ]

 However, you should also amend the URL with more parameters.
-For example, ad=MyAd&campaign=SomeCampaign
+For example, ad=MyAd&campaign=SomeCampaign which will create the following visitor metadata.

 "metadata": [